ODR Approved Accommodations

 All applicants must agree to live with each other and agree to follow all policies/procedures.

-- Students participating in Flexible Housing will be manually assigned by the Residence Life & Housing staff after confirming all students’ opt in status, full approval of all roommates, and the ability to fill a unit.
-Residence Life & Housing staff will work directly with each Flexible Housing group on building preferences and placement.
+- Students participating in Flexible Housing will be manually assigned by the Residence Life & Housing staff or be able to select from available rooms after the office confirms all students’ opt-in status, full approval of all roommates, and the ability to fill a unit.
+Residence Life & Housing staff will communicate directly with each Flexible Housing group on the process moving forward.

 - Should an opening occur within the Flexible Housing unit, the space will be filled by one of the following methods: